 Through this process we were able to demonstrate that the site was in a sustainable location, had no adverse effect on the wider Edinburgh Greenbelt and any infrastructure constraints could be mitigated.

-Wallace developed an overall sales strategy to sell the site in 2016.
-In consultation with the land owner, it was agreed to sell the site and we jointly appointed Savills to openly market the site to a number of home builders.
+Wallace developed an overall sales strategy to sell the site, in consultation with the land owner, it was agreed to sell the site and we jointly appointed Savills to openly market the site to a number of home builders.
 Only 3 years from Wallace securing a promotion agreement with the land owner the site is now being developed by Persimmon & Miller homes.